alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_GLOBAL_PERIODIC_FLUSH_SECONDS`: Flushes the database to disk every this number of seconds.
 Defaults to `600` (10 minutes).
 If you abruptly close the process without using a proper `CTRL+C` (`SIGINT`), you will lose at most this amount of recent data.
 However, consistency is still guaranteeded.
 Abrupt exits during a flush are also consistency-safe.
 Fast-growing tables might be flushed to disk earlier (but still consistency-safe).
 * `APPVIEWLITE_ADMINISTRATIVE_DIDS`: List of DIDs that, when logged in, can perform privileged operations.
 Defaults to none.
 You can use `*` for local development.
 * `APPVIEWLITE_CONFIGURATION`: Path to an env file that will be loaded into the environment at startup.
 Prior environment variables take the precendence.
+* `APPVIEWLITE_ALLOW_NEW_DATABASE`: Allows AppViewLite to start a new database / empty checkpoint, if no `checkpoints/*.pb` files exist.
+Defaults to `0`.
+This is a safer default than `1`, because if no checkpoints were found for whatever reason, AppViewLite would otherwise start from scratch, and it would soon garbage collect all your previous data slices.

 ## Storage (low level configuration)
 * `APPVIEWLITE_USE_READONLY_REPLICA`: If enabled, most requests will be served from a readonly snapshot of the database (so that we don't have to wait for any current write lock to complete).
 Defaults to `1`.